Pope gives fathers working at Vatican 3-day paternity leave - NewsBreak

 Pope gives fathers working at Vatican 3-day paternity leave

-The new law sets out a three-day leave for new fathers at full pay.
-In contrast in Italy, fathers can take 10 days paid leave while mothers get five months.
+The change sets out a three-day leave for fathers, at full pay.

-The comparatively paltry Vatican policy for dads drew criticism on social media, with one person saying that three days was about the time needed to learn how to properly install a car seat.

-While the Vatican employs priests and nuns who don’t have children due to the nature of their religious vows, the city-state in the center of Rome also employs hundreds of lay people who work in the Holy See bureaucracy, at the Vatican Museums and tend to the city state.
+While the Vatican employs priests and nuns who don’t have children due to the nature of their religious vows, the city-state in the center of Rome also employs hundreds of lay people.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

-Francis has frequently lamented the “demographic winter” in Italy, where birthrates are among the lowest in the world.
-He has urged couples to have more children and lamented that many opt instead to have pets.

-“Cats and dogs take the place of kids,” he lamented during a recent general audience.
-"This denial of paternity and maternity diminishes us, it takes away humanity.
-And this way the civilization becomes older and lacking humanity because you lose the richness of paternity and maternity.
-And the country suffers."

 Comments / 0